MC 4613 DVD - Hi-Fi System AEG - Free user manual and instructions

 ATTENTION:

-Always transport/send the player in its original packaging to prevent it from being damaged.
+Always transport or send the player in its original packaging to prevent damage.
 Keep the packaging for this purpose.
 Dispose of unnecessary packaging material in accordance with the regulations applicable in your country.

-Get in touch with your dealer immediately if you notice damage caused by transport.
+Contact your dealer immediately if you notice transport damage.

 - Connect the device to a properly installed power socket.